germal/OpenCVB/README.md

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a “Test All” regression.
-To change which version of Python is used, open the “Options” for OptionCVB and in the “Python” section, there is a browse button to select any Python.exe available on the system.
+To change which version of Python is used, open the “Options” dialog and in the “Python” section, there is a browse button to select any Python.exe available on the system.

-**Python Packages (Optional but Cool!)**
+**Python Packages**

 The Python libraries “opencv-python” or “NumPy” are required for many of the OpenCVB Python scripts but are not installed by default.
-To update the current version of Python in Visual Studio, packages may be easily installed through the Visual Studio menus:
+To update missing packages in Visual Studio, use the “Tools/Python/Python Environments” in the Visual Studio menu:

 -   “Tools/Python/Python Environments” – select “Packages” in the combo box then enter for “opencv-python” or “numpy” and select the package from the list.